yatish27/linkedin-scraper/README.md

 Linkedin Scraper
 ================

-Linkedin-scraper is a gem for scraping linkedin public profiles.
+Linkedin-scraper is a gem for scraping Linkedin public profiles.
-Given the URL of the profile, it gets the name, country, title, area, current companies, past comapnies,organizations, skills, groups, etc
+Given the URL of the profile, it gets the name, country, title, area, current companies, past companies,organizations, skills, groups, etc

 ##Installation